By: Pam Holbrook

 The Next Step

 After I healed up from all of my surgeries and completed my physical therapy, I wanted to continue my health journey.
-I heard that SPO collaborates with D1 Training and Sweet Spot Nutrition to offer the Bridge Program.
-The three organizations work together and focus on all areas of health to help us patients get back to our pre-injury or pre-surgery movement and activity.
+I heard that SPO collaborates with D1 Training (closed as of 10/28/2022).
+The organizations work together and focus on all areas of health to help us patients get back to our pre-injury or pre-surgery movement and activity.

 In January I was ready to take the next step and completed a 10-week weight loss challenge at D1.
 It not only covered fitness, but nutrition, water intake, new recipes, healthy food substitutes and more.